marcellmello/marcellmello/README.md

 ### Hi there 👋
 As a Data Engineer, I specialize in Analytics Engineering covering data platforms, data governance, data modeling, data quality, and machine learning ( AI ).

-I hold an M.Sc. in engineering from the University of Brasilia (UnB) in Brazil, complemented by a year-long international engineering program in Spain.
+I hold an M.Sc. in transportation engineering from the Universidade de Brasília (UnB) in Brazil, complemented by a year-long international engineering program in Spain.

 Additionally, I am a researcher and Data Science enthusiast, driven by a strong passion for continuous learning and leveraging data for data-driven solutions through engineering.
 Let's talk?  📫